sksami3/webshopproject2023-sksami3/README.md

 ## Project Overview

-This project implements a fully functional web shop with backend and frontend components.
-All optional requirements have been implemented, including a feature that allows sellers to add items with multiple quantities, edit these quantities, and automatically categorize items as sold when all quantities are purchased.
+This project implements a fully functional web shop with backend and frontend components. **All optional requirements have been implemented**, including a feature that allows sellers to add items with multiple quantities, edit these quantities, and automatically categorize items as sold when all quantities are purchased.

 ## How to Run the Project